KraftyFX/aex/README.md

 -   Converts _most_ of the AE DOM to human readable JSON **and back**.
 -   Can create or update projects, comps, layers, and properties.
+-   In the future: Easy access to all the text souces for easy templating.

 ## Example